 - Continuation and Extensions

 Sometimes circumstances lead to a degree program taking longer than 24 months.
-In this case, a student must apply for a 12 month continuation, and pay a continuation fee ($1700 in 2017).
+In this case, a student must apply for a 12 month continuation, and pay a continuation fee (equivalent of a 6-credit course – $1700 in 2017).
 The first continuation is usually a formality provided the student is showing adequate progress in the program.
 Further continuations (to the 5 year maximum) or program extension (beyond the 5 year maximum) are possible in special circumstances but require special approval.

 - Stipends and Payroll